harsh852003/harsh852003/README.md

 - 👋 Hi, I’m @harsh852003
 - 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning DSA in c++ and Web developing
+- 🌱 I’m currently learning DSA in c++ and Web developing in Java Script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...